stavBodik/DepthPeeling/README.md

-# Dual Peeling - WebGPU Implementation - Introduced by Cass Everitt
+# Depth Peeling - WebGPU Implementation - Introduced by Cass Everitt

 This repository is my implementation to Depth Peeling that was Introduced by Louis Bavoil and Kevin Myers on